 top of page

-With a break from pottery between 2005 and 2012 for work related studies and having children, I returned to pottery classes.
-This time with Fran Marquis at Springfield Creative Arts in Arbroath.
-There I developed a new understanding and appreciation for decorating and glazing ceramics as well as developing my throwing technique alongside learning about alternative firing techniques.
+With a break from pottery between 2005 and 2012 for work related studies and having children, I returned to pottery classes, this time with Fran Marquis at Springfield Creative Arts in Arbroath.
+There, I developed a new understanding and appreciation for decorating and glazing ceramics as well as developing my throwing technique alongside learning about alternative firing techniques.

 After the summer of 2014, with my children now settled at school, I went to college to study for an NC in Art.
 After a year at college, I was keen to get back to ceramics with a new focus and determination to pursue some sort of career in it.
+Our garden shed was then converted into a pottery studio, initially with no electricity or running water, and I have been happily working there on my wooden Leach wheel (manually powered treadle) since 2015 with my work mostly electric kiln fired, this being located nearer the house in the garage.

 I have been a member of the Scottish Potters Association (SPA) since 2014, attending many workshops and exhibiting work with them at venues across Scotland.
 I was the Secretary for the Scottish Potters Association from March 2021 - November 2022.